The Team

 Julia Lagahuzère

-Co-founder / General Director
+Founder / General Director

-Working at the highest level, Julia Lagahuzère was previously Deputy Casting Director of Opéra National de Paris in the two theatres of Opéra de Bastille and Palais Garnier.
-She is currently artistic consultant to the Queen Sonja International Music Competition in Oslo, Norway.
+She has also held the position of artistic consultant to the Queen Sonja International Music Competition in Oslo, Norway.
 Julia has a passion for finding and helping to nurture young talent, and established a concert series in order to strengthen relations between the QSIMC and the top international young artist programs; notably in collaboration with the Bolshoi Theatre in Moscow.

-She has previously worked at the San Francisco Opera, Scottish Opera and Opéra de Limoges.
+She has previously worked at San Francisco Opera, Scottish Opera and Opéra de Limoges.
 She is a graduate of the Guildhall School of Music and Drama in London and Sussex University, a musicology scholarship recipient at the University of California, Berkeley, and holds a Masters degree in Opera and Visual Performing Arts from King’s College London, in collaboration with the BBC Proms.

 Kamal Khan